minghuaw/fe2o3-amqp/CONTRIBUTING.md

 `rust` stable toolchain newer than 1.75.0 is required to build the project, and the nightly toolchain is required for building the documentation locally.
-Please follow the instruction on the [Rust website](https://www.rust-lang.org/tools/install) to install the toolchain.
+Please follow the instruction on the [Rust website](https://www.rust-lang.org/tools/install) to install the toolchain. `cargo` is included in the installation.

 `cargo make` is used in some crates to test with different features.
 Install it with: